How to Get to Moraine Lake & Lake Louise in 2023 – Hike, Bike, Drive, & Shuttles

 Let’s connect on Instagram!

-You can hike – more like “excruciatingly walk” – to Moraine Lake from town but it is a 30kms+ roundtrip venture.
-I would not recommend this option at all, but I must mention it because it is one of the few options available!
+You can hike – more like “excruciatingly walk” – to Moraine Lake from the parking lot at the end of the road, but it’s a 26km+ roundtrip journey.
+I would not recommend this option at all, but I must mention it because it’s one of the few options available to get to Moraine Lake.

-A better option is to rent E-bikes from one of the adventure hubs in the town of Banff.
-This will save you lots of time and energy!
+A better option is to rent E-bikes from one of the adventure hubs in the town of Banff or Lake Louise.
+This will save you lots of time and energy.

 Moraine Lake Lodge is situated on the edge Moraine Lake, giving you unlimited access to the lake, local hiking trails, food, and canoe rentals.
 This is a pricey option, but it’s the best way to authentically experience Moraine Lake!

-Make sure to book your stay in advance as spots fill up quickly!
+Make sure to book your stay in advance as spots fill up far in advance.

 Both Get Your Guide and Viator have great Moraine Lake transportation options.
 These hyperlinks will bring you directly to the Moraine Lake tours: Get Your Guide + Viator.